Write Off Unaffordable Debts & Save £1000's With A Government Legislated Debt Relief Scheme

 - There are no set up fees with an IVA.
 Any fees charged by the Insolvency Practitioner are usually included within your monthly payment

 - An IVA is legally binding on your creditors and if accepted your creditors cannot take further action against you or contact you, other than to send statements or default notices.

 Drawbacks Of An IVA

-There are restrictions on the expenditure of those who enter into an IVA.
+- There are restrictions on expenditure for someone entering into an IVA

 PTD - Protected Trust Deed - Scotland Only